mna/agora/doc/wiki/getting-started.md

 ## Installation

-Provided you already have the [Go language][go] installed - the only agora dependency - and [your `$GOPATH` environment variable setup correctly][gopath], this is a simple matter of running this command:
+Provided you already have the [Go language][go] installed and [your `$GOPATH` environment variable setup correctly][gopath], this is a simple matter of running this command:

-`go get github.com/PuerkitoBio/agora/...`
+`go get -t github.com/PuerkitoBio/agora/...`

 The three dots at the end are part of the command, literally.
 The agora repository is a collection of multiple packages, and this command will instruct `go get` to install all of them.
+The `-t` flag instructs go to also install packages required for tests.

 To test the installation, run the following command (`$` represents the command prompt):